MedAX365/docsy/userguide/content/en/docs/Periodic/Price Lists and Agreements/agreement-clauses.md

-For the patient, you can specify which currency you are going to use.
+For a patient, you can specify which currency you are going to use.
 This option provides you to calculate prices with required currency and create invoice currency.
 You can collect money with any currency you demand.

 ### *Provision*

 A provision is a condition in an insurance contract or agreement.
 You can consult with the insurance company for each service.
 Before providing a service, you ask the insurance company what the payment will be or how much the insurance company will cover.
 Provision is used for such a purpose.
 If you specify the 'Provision Type', the visit file start to ask for a provision before the receptionist create an invoice or collect money for each service.
 There is a 'Provision Count' option.
 By the help of this, you can create multiple provision records or single one.
 If it is '0' (zero) it will be multiple, or we can specify any number you demand.
 It is usually specified as '1' (one).
 Because it contains any service expense.
-At the end of the patient discharge, you can create one final provision for every service taken by the patient.
+At the end of a patient discharge, you can create one final provision for every service taken by the patient.

 ### *Max Price*

-Insurance company might limit the prices by determining maximum price declared in a tariff(Doctor's Union or Government).
-To meet the requirement, you can select a price list demanded by the insurance company in 'Price Lists' session created.
-So during the calculation, the price can not exceed the price determined in the price list.
+Insurance company might limit the prices at a certain level depending on the prices declared in a tariff(Doctor's Union or Government).
+Therefore, after the calculation for a price by the help of rules identified in an agreement clause, the price must not exceed the price specified in 'Max Price'.
+To specify the maximum price, you have to select a price list demanded by the insurance company in 'Price Lists' session created and specify the discount percentage that insurance company allow.

 ### *Insurance Class*